Zaczero/xsecurelock/README.md

 # Security Design

-In order to achieve maximum possible security against screen lock bypass exploits, the following measures are taken:
+To reduce the risk of screen lock bypasses, XSecureLock uses the following design measures:

 *   Authentication dialog, authentication checking and screen saving are done using separate processes.
 Therefore a crash of these processes will not